by Saul McLeod published 2007

 To combat order affects the research counter balances the order of the conditions for the participants.
 Alternating the order in which participants perform in different conditions of an experiment.

-The sample is split in two groups experimental (A) and control (B).
+The sample is split into two groups experimental (A) and control (B).
 For example, group 1 does ‘A’ then ‘B’, group 2 does ‘B’ then ‘A’ this is to eliminate order effects.
 Although order effects occur for each participant, because they occur equally in both groups, they balance each other out in the results.

 3. Matched Pairs: